 The studies lasting 1-4 years showed initial reduced insulin sensitivity.
 Yet, after four years, there was improved insulin sensitivity, lower glucose levels and no deterioration in glucose tolerance.
 The two longest studies lasting ten years showed no reduction in insulin sensitivity.
 There were also no changes in glucose, insulin levels, C peptide levels or glucose tolerance.
 In fact, most adults were insulin resistant, but the decreased fat, increased metabolism, and improved lean body mass, decreased their risk of diabetes.
 “Hyperinsulinemia (insensitivity) persists up to one year, however there are no long term adverse sequelae with no increase in the development of diabetes.
 There is no difference in incidence of diabetes from what would be expected in the general population.”

 I feel it would have been most appropriate had someone written an editorial review in JAMA based on the above literature to clarify the issues and prevent the misunderstanding that now exists.
-The lack of this editorial review is truly a disservice to physicians and patients who will now believe that HGH causes diabetes when in reality it does not.
+The lack of this editorial review is truly a disservice to providers and patients who will now believe that HGH causes diabetes when in reality it does not.
 In fact, it prevents the metabolic syndrome X that causes diabetes and the initial worsening of insulin sensitivity that occurs in a few individuals as in Dr. Blackman’s study.

 Most importantly, this review in Growth Hormone and IGF Research assesses dosing and replacement regimens.
 Earlier studies investigating the effect of GH replacement in adults were based on doses used in children (unfortunately, Blackman’s study made the same mistake).
 With time, it is becoming apparent that these protocols cause over-treatment with the resulting adverse side effects.